For Students Interested in Law School

 - An understanding of human institutions and human nature

 - Creative and critical thinking

-The University of Nebraska Omaha’s (UNO) College of Arts and Sciences encourages pre-law students to choose a major on the basis of their intellectual interests and to design, in consultation with the College’s pre-law advisers, an additional program of courses that will help them develop relevant skills and introduce them to legal concepts and arguments.
+The University of Nebraska Omaha’s (UNO) College of Arts and Sciences encourages pre-law students to choose a major on the basis of their intellectual interests and to design, in consultation with the college’s pre-law advisors, an additional program of courses that will help them develop relevant skills and introduce them to legal concepts and arguments.

 Select a topic below for more information:

 - Pre-Law Advising

 - UNO’s Pre-Law Association